 Colombian cocaine production has fallen drastically because of this strategy.
 This strategy is also something of a public relations nightmare, as it hits the weakest part of the cocaine chain, the coca farmer, who is lucky to make $1,000 producing the same coca base that becomes the kilo of cocaine worth at least $30,000 when it hits the mainland US.

-2: Lack of Coherent government strategy
+2: The Lack of Coherent Government Strategy.

+The lack of a coherent government strategy to counter the production of cocaine in Peru has contributed greatly to the massive production of cocaine by the Peruvian indigenes.
 Peruvian cocaine production boomed differently because of The motors for Peruvian cocaine production changed.
 Peru does not allow for the indiscriminate aerial spraying of coca crops, and, like Colombia, faces an insurgency that lives off the drug trade.

 Peru’s Shining Path now counts on less than 500 fighters and is mainly restricted to one area, the Apurimac, Ene, and Mantaro River Valleys, known as the VRAEM, which is just one of 14 major coca-growing areas of Peru.

 Peruvian coca growers, therefore, operate autonomously, and their crop levels have surged mostly because of the government’s lack of an integrated anti-cocaine strategy.
 This strategy should include three pillars: alternative development, control of supply, prevention, and treatment.